Tile Maintenance: Best Care and Maintenance Tips for Sparkling Clean Tile Floor

 - Ceramic tile care: Avoid wax buildup on a ceramic tile by skipping topical sealers or floor wax unless specifically recommended.
 If stains appear, ceramic sealer removers on natural stone should never be used here.

-- Porcelain tile care: Porcelain tends to resist stains better, but still requires grout cleaning and regular rinsing to keep the look of the tile installation sharp.
+- Porcelain tile care: Porcelain tends to resist stains better but still requires grout cleaning and regular rinsing to keep the tile installation looking sharp.

-- Natural stone: Needs extra care since strong cleaners or acids can cause damage.
+- Natural stone: Requires extra care, as strong cleaners or acids can cause damage.
 Always use a neutral cleaner for stone.

 Grout Cleaning and Protecting Tile

-No tile maintenance routine is complete without tile and grout cleaning.
+No tile maintenance routine is complete without cleaning the tile and grout.
 Grout is porous and easily stained by spills, so:

 - Use a grout cleaner that’s safe for your tile and stone.

-- Apply and agitate cleaner gently to lift stains.
+- Apply and gently agitate the cleaner to lift stains.

 - Rinse thoroughly with clean water.